571528/DAT153-Oblig2/README.md

 # DAT153-Gruppe17

-To add a classmate with an image use one of the following image name:
+To add a classmate with an image use one of the following image names:

 classmate_1

 classmate_2